 If you’re joining us after an injury or illness our Physio Referral PilatesPhysio Referral Pilates is the best package for you consisting of 3 private Pilates sessions, individual programming and classes.

 Is the running club suitable for beginners?

 Our run club is suitable for all levels because its focus is on technique, fitness and strength drills rather than just steady state running.
 That said, if you are a complete beginner and are anxious about joining an established group, you might benefit from a private session with some homework to help you feel more confident when you join the club.

 Are your Pilates classes suitable for beginners?

-The Thursday evening Pilates Foundations class is a good place to start or alternative some of the smaller classes, like Wednesday evening or Tuesday morning.
-The anti-ageing classes are also fantastic if you are new.
+The Thursday evening Pilates Foundations class is a good place to start or alternatively our smaller classes, like Tuesday morning.
+The Active-Ageing classes are also fantastic if you are new.
 These classes are growing all the time.
 If you are starting with specific concerns or injuries then I would always recommend a short course of private sessions.
 My participants who have done private sessions alongside their first classes have always felt the benefit (and progress quicker).
-If you aren’t sure, check out Karen’s taster sessions online – there’s an anti-ageing version too.
+If you aren’t sure, check out Karen’s taster sessions online – there’s an Anti-Ageing version too.

 My husband/partner needs to get fitter/stronger/more flexible.
 Can you help?

 Yes we can.
 And we’d love to.
 But we would never recommend you attempt to give advice to your partner!
 It can be ill received (believe us – we live by this mantra too).
 Our classes are suitable for men and for women.
 Chris can do nutrition sessions via Skype or create exercise programmes without the need to attend lots of classes.
 Chris also runs Men’s Mobility workshops since we understand that due to childcare constraints (or occasionally ego) this might be more suitable.
 And from experience, where one man comes, more follow.
 So please don’t be shy.
 With enough interest we would happily put on a man only class.